conduitio-labs/conduit-connector-snowflake/README.md

 #### Snapshot Iterator

+Whet source starts work we get total count of rows what snapshot iterator will be inserted.
 The snapshot iterator starts get data from table using select query with limit and offset.
 Limit is configurable parameter, offset value is zero for first time.
 Iterator save information from table to `data` slice variable.
 Iterator `HasNext` method check if next element exist in `data` using variable `index` and if it is needed